migp11/spheroid-tnf-v2-emews/README.md

 The sweep will iterate over all the provided parameters and run the simulation distributed according to the resources assigned in the `run_sweep.sh`:

  - `PROCS=48`: is the total number of CPUs assigned to the job.
- - `PPN=12`: the total number of siulation per computing node.
+ - `PPN=12`: the total number of simulations per computing node of the HPC cluster.
 Since PhysiBoSS is configured to use 4 threads (see settings_template_3D.xml) and each MN4 has 48 cpu, we can allocate 12 PhysiBoSS instances in each ode

 ### How to run GA/CMA-ES